startupengine/startupengine/readme.md

 <img src="https://raw.githubusercontent.com/luckyrabbitllc/startupengine/master/storage/docs/screenshots/help.png" width="200" /><br>

 # Features
+* [x] 1-Click Install
-* [x] Completely plug-and-play (coding is optional).
+* [x] Completely plug-and-play - coding is optional.
-* [x] Completely free (MIT License): you can change and distribute the code.
+* [x] Completely open-source - you can change and distribute the code.
-* [x] Free continuous deployment via Github & Heroku.
-* [x] Custom schema: define your own content types.
+* [x] Create pages, blog posts, and documentation, or make your own custom content types.
-* [x] Role-based access: define who can see and edit your content.
+* [x] Define who can see and edit your content with role-based access control.
-* [x] Front-end agnostic: StartupEngine comes installed with a theme built in Bootstrap 4 & Vue.js, but you can use any framework or UI kit you want.
+* [x] Use the pre-installed Boostrap 4 theme, or throw it out and build your own with the framework of your choice.
-* [x] Decoupled CMS architecture: if you ever want to move your site to another platform, you can do so without having to migrate your data by using the content API.
+* [x] Decoupled architecture - display your content anywhere using the content API.
-* [x] 1-Click Install: see below to deploy StartupEngine to Heroku.
-* [x] Upload your media to Amazon's S3 cloud storage and organize it with the media manager.

 ##### Pre-Installed Content Types
 * [x] Landing pages